iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 ### #What are the behaviours that are getting modelled

 #### Pelagic larval duration
 Nearly every study reviewed included the concept of a pelagic larval duration (PLD) (@tbl:behaviours).
 Whereby the larvae (or particle, from here on I shall use the larvae when referring to particles in a biophysical model) moved in the system until the a defined number of days based of knowledge from the literature.
 Although this was a common approach, there were a variety of methods used to implement this concept.
 The standard approach (92.4% of models) was to make this PLD value a fixed concept for each larvae, so that if the individual larva reached this it either had to settle where it was (if possible) or it was killed.
 The other approach was to implement some variability in the PLD, either using a Gaussian distribution (based on knowledge of the population) or instead of using time, make the PLD dependent on ocean temperature.
-Most of the fixed PLD values are found between 20-60 (@fig:pld_range).
+Most of the fixed PLD values are found between 20-60, with the median value 30 days (@fig:pld_range).
 Although there were exceptions, with some models implementing values large values (excess of 100) depending on the known biology of the species, e.g. the long duration of the phyllosoma stage of some lobster larvae.

 : The behaviours that have been implemented in the modelled connectivity studies.
 Note that multiple behaviours can be implemented in the one model {#tbl:behaviours}